 – to offer a free place on the course subsidised by supporters of Flutes in Tuscany, this funded place is designed to help those in full time education or on the point of launching their careers as a flautist.

 – to encourage and develop performing opportunities with a recital opportunity on the course and a second recital, supported by Flutes in Tuscany, in a venue of within Europe (tbc).

 – to work with a professional accompanist before and during the course, the pianist, Sally Birkett, will be available to rehearse with the Young Artist.

 – Age 28 or under

 – a confident, emerging musician, who would benefit from this performance opportunity

-The course director and tutor, Elizabeth Walker, Sarah Murphy, and course accompanist Sally Halsey, will offer the award by June 1st in the year of the course.
+The course director and tutor, Elizabeth Walker, Sarah Murphy, and course accompanist Sally Birkett, will offer the award by June 1st in the year of the course.
 Their decision is final.

 The award will be funded by sponsors.
 The course director will notify the recipient, who will be expected to share relevant information with the sponsors and to involve them where necessary.